The Ultimate Guide to Bully Sticks

 Now, you might be wondering, can they be free from odor?
 Well, the good news is, yes they can!

-Odor-free bully sticks are mostly the same as a regular bully stick.
-The only main difference is that an odor-free bully stick will be dried for over 48 to 60 hours.
+Odor-free bully sticks are the same as a regular bully stick.
+The only main difference is that an odor-free bully stick will be dried for a longer period of time.
 Because of the extended drying process, odor-free bully sticks will naturally have a lower moisture content, and so they will emit less odor when chewed by Fido!

 Are Bully Sticks Good for Puppies?